skhander/RAG-exercise-faq/README.md

 ## Usage and Licensing

-This project is provided as a learning resource for students and workshop participants.
-You are free to:
+This project is provided as a learning resource.
+Feel free to use

 - Use this code for educational purposes
 - Modify and adapt it for your own projects